JordanViknar/JordanViknar/README.md

 Hello, welcome to my GitHub profile, I'm JordanViknar.

-Grab some coffee ☕ if you want, take a seat 🪑, make yourself comfortable, whatever...
+Grab some coffee ☕ if you want, take a seat 🪑, make yourself comfortable, whatever pleases you...

 ## Known Languages ⌨️
 - 🐍 Python
 - 🔵 Lua
 - 🟨 JavaScript
 - 🔵 C
-- ⬛ Bash *(limited)*
+- ⬛ Bash

 ## Main Projects
 Up until now, I have been mainly known for my scripts on Roblox, especially because of [T0PCAKE](https://github.com/JordanViknar/T0PCAKE) : it doesn't appear much popular on GitHub because it has been given a repository very late, when its popularity was falling.